nestjs/docs.nestjs.com/content/recipes/crud.md

 * Additional helper decorators.
 * Swagger documentation.

-> warning **Notice** So far, `Nestjsx/crud` supports `TypeORM` only, but other ORMs like `Sequelize` and `Mongoose` will be included in the nearest future.
+> warning **Notice** So far, `Nestjsx/crud` only supports `TypeORM`, but other ORMs like `Sequelize` and `Mongoose` will be included in the near future.
 So in this article, you'll learn how to create CRUD controllers and services using `TypeORM`.
-We assume that you already have installed and connected `@nestjs/typeorm` package.
+We assume that you already have installed and set up successfully the `@nestjs/typeorm` package.
 To learn more, see [here](/techniques/sql).

 #### Getting started